 Startup Valuation Spreadsheet Templates

-In the sections above, we’ve provided a free downloadable template that calculates startup value.
-It’s specifically based on the most common methods used today.
-But the template also contains a section for Scenario Analysis.
+On top of that, the calculator also contains a section for Scenario Analysis.
 This is useful to help compare the results of multiple methods to calculate the best average.